Databento job applicant FAQ

 • There's a mismatch between your expectations for the role and what the role entails.

-• We can't afford you based on your salary, bonus, equity, and/or benefits expectations.
+• We feel misaligned on salary, bonus, equity, and/or benefits expectations.

 • You failed the take-home, or your take-home wasn't strong enough to justify your expected salary range.

-Most interviews consist of 2 rounds plus a take-home assignment.
-Each round lasts 30-60 minutes but may sometimes be shorter or longer.
-Interviews are 100% virtual and take place on Zoom or Google Meets.
-As we near the offer stage, we'll reach out to 2 professional references (usually former managers).
+Most interview processes consist of 3-4 rounds in total.
+Each round lasts, on average, between 30 and 60 minutes.
+Interviews are usually virtual and take place on Zoom or Google Meet.
+As we near the offer stage, we will reach out to 2 professional references (usually former managers).
 The total process takes 3-4 weeks on average.

 We designed the take-home to last no more than an hour (similar to our behavioral interview).
-Please note that, also similar to our behavioral interview, some candidates may take more or less than an hour.
+Please note that, as with our behavioral interviews, some candidates may take more or less than an hour to complete the take-home.

-The specific grading criteria is listed at the bottom of each individual take-home.
-Below are some general criteria which apply to most jobs:
+The specific grading criteria are listed at the bottom of each individual take-home.
+Below are some general criteria which apply to most positions:

 • General writing skills: spelling, grammar, appropriate tone, and style.